Sofia Kenin: National representation

 After winning the Junior Fed Cup in 2014, Kenin was nominated for her first senior Fed Cup tie in the 2018 final against the Czech Republic.
 Both teams were missing their best players, with the Williams sisters, Sloane Stephens, and Madison Keys for the United States, as well as Plíšková and Petra Kvitová for the Czech Republic all unavailable.
 Kenin and Alison Riske were selected to play singles against Barbora Strýcová and Kateřina Siniaková.
 Kenin lost both of her singles matches in three sets, as the Czech Republic swept the tie 3–0 to win the Fed Cup.
 The decisive third rubber between Kenin and Siniaková was particularly close.
 The match lasted 3 hours and 45 minutes, and ended with Siniaková needing to save two match points on Kenin's serve in the third set before coming from behind to win.

 Kenin represented the United States again in 2019.
 In the first round against Australia, she lost her only match to Ashleigh Barty who won both of her singles rubbers as well as the decisive doubles rubber to lead Australia to a 3–2 victory.
-The United States' next tie was against Switzerland as part of the World Group Play-offs.
+The United States' next tie was against Switzerland as part of the World Group play-offs.
 After Keys lost the first match and Stephens won both of her singles rubbers, Kenin was selected to play the last singles rubber against Timea Bacsinszky.
 Kenin defeated Bacsinszky to win the tie 3–1 and keep the United States in the World Group for 2020.

-With a new format in 2020 and the name of the Fed Cup competition changing to the Billie Jean King Cup mid-season, Kenin played in the Qualifying Round in a tie against Latvia a week after winning the 2020 Australian Open.
+With a new format in 2020 and the name of the Fed Cup competition changing to the Billie Jean King Cup mid-season, Kenin played in the Qualifying round in a tie against Latvia a week after winning the 2020 Australian Open.
 After defeating Anastasija Sevastova and losing to Jeļena Ostapenko, Kenin partnered with Bethanie Mattek-Sands to defeat the two of them in the decisive doubles rubber.
 The United States advanced to the Billie Jean King Cup Finals where they were drawn in a round-robin group with Spain and Slovakia.

+In 2023 Kenin was selected by captain Kathy Rinaldi in the final event of her captaincy.
+Kenin played for the team at first singles given the team was missing both Gauff, Pegula, and Keys.
+She won her first tie, a three set epic against defending champion Switzerland's Viktorija Golubic, but lost to Wimbledon champion Marketa Vondrousova only winning two games in the tie against the Czech Republic.
+Danielle Collins did well at second singles winning both her ties, but failed to clutch the tie against the Czech Republic alongside Taylor Townsend in the deciding doubles.
+Team USA, after winning the tie over Switzerland 3-0 and losing to the Czech Republic 1-2, finished 2nd in the group and did not advance to the semifinals.

+Team USA is one of eight finalists for the Billie Jean Cup 2025 to be held in China in September.